samlist21/Dewey/README.md

 - Dewey FFlAir WiFi Static IP address is  10.100.1.199 - Subject to change.
 - With this IP address the Date needs to be updated upon startup to do this type> date   - to check the date
-If not up to date type> sudo date -s "2017-07-08 10:44:00"  - Example July 7 at 10:44 am The Library has put things back for a little while until they figure out the routing that they want.
+If not up to date type> sudo date -s "2017-07-08 10:44:00"  - Example July 7 at 10:44 am.
+The Library has put things back for a little while until they figure out the routing that they want.
 The old address, above, will work until they do.
 With the new IP address the date was updated over the Internet to the above was not necessary but the IP address was not known.
 - VNC connection is either of the above IP addresses and port :5901, depending on the link used.
 - Dewey Password - email or message Ken Samuelson.
 This can be done through the meetup group message. - See meetup for my contact info.
 - Watch handling the Pi.
 If you're not careful you will pop out the spring loaded microSD card and you will trash the card.
 This is very bad.
 - Robot club has a keyboard and mouse in the containers.
 If you can't access Dewey, you will need the keyboard, mouse, and an HDMI monitor, cable or HDMI to VGA converter.
-See Ken Samuelson I have all (any) of them.
+See Ken Samuelson, I have all (any) of them.
 - The Fayetteville Free library is closed Sunday's in July and August and only open 10-1 on Saturday.
 Reminder if you are planning to work on Dewey.
 - Pull and push Git code always and often so you don't lose any of your changes.
-If you need git training see Ken Samuelson
+If you need git training see Ken Samuelson.
 - All changes must be documented here or they will be removed unless or until validated.
 - You can remote into Dewey using an SSH client like Putty at the IP address above
 - You can FTP into Dewey at an IP address above.
 Anonymous gets you limited file access.
 SCP gets you fill directory access.
 - If Dewey crashes for some reason and the terminal window gets messed up (i.e. you can't see what you are typing) then use the command type> reset in the terminal and it will fix the terminal display.
 - Power off to Charge the Batteries.
 Dewey's batteries are not charged while switches are up.
 This may or may not be a good things but is the way it is.
 - If you are writing or changing any Arduino code that uses the serial port make sure to put in a delay of 2 seconds delay(2000); so that the Arduino has time to switch to programming mode before the program runs.
 This will help if you are trying to download a program while the Arduino is sending serial information out the port.